^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Sensing bitterness in the mouth, a person does not think that at that moment the taste cells of his tongue, reacting to irritation, triggered sensory transduction - they sent the corresponding signal to the taste analyzer.
+When a person feels bitterness in his mouth, he does not think about the fact that at that moment the taste receptor cells of his tongue, having responded to the irritation, launched sensory transduction - sent a corresponding signal to the taste analyzer.

-In the absence of a direct connection with food in the mouth, an unpleasant caustic taste - bitterness in the mouth - is considered an anomaly that indicates a violation in the digestive system, metabolism or hormone production.
+In the absence of a direct connection with the food in the mouth, an unpleasant acrid taste - bitterness in the mouth - is considered an anomaly, indicating one or another disorder in the digestive system, metabolism or hormone production.

-Causes of bitterness in the mouth: underlying diseases, pathologies and conditions
+Causes of bitterness in the mouth: main diseases, pathologies and conditions

-Before you figure out why the bitterness in your mouth may appear, when you did not eat anything bitter, you need to emphasize that this taste is perceived by at least three dozen TAS2R receptors.
-Their signal through transmembrane G-proteins reaches the thalamus, and from there to the sensory center of taste in the cortex of the large hemispheres (in the parietal region of the brain).
-And the symptoms of bitterness in the mouth - a bitter taste and a feeling of disgust - have the same mechanism, which can not be said about the reasons for its launch.
+Before finding out why bitterness in the mouth can appear when you have not eaten anything bitter, it is necessary to emphasize that this taste is perceived by at least three dozen TAS2R receptors.
+Their signal through transmembrane G-proteins reaches the thalamus, and from there - to the sensory center of taste in the cerebral cortex (in the parietal region of the brain).
+And the symptoms of bitterness in the mouth - the sensation of a bitter taste and a feeling of disgust - have the same mechanism, which cannot be said about the reasons for its launch.

-And the causes of bitterness in the mouth are very different:
+And the reasons for bitterness in the mouth are very different:

-• reaction to certain substances, including poisoning with low-quality food, insecticides, heavy metal salts;
+• reaction to certain substances, including poisoning from poor-quality food products, insecticides, heavy metal salts;

-• diseases of the digestive system and the biliary system (gastritis, reflux disease, cholelithiasis, cholecystitis, chronic duodenitis, hepatitis, functional dyspepsia, pancreatic cancer, etc.);
+• diseases of the gastrointestinal tract and biliary system (gastritis, reflux disease, cholelithiasis, cholecystitis, chronic duodenitis, hepatitis, functional dyspepsia, pancreatic cancer, etc.);

 • imbalance of intestinal flora;